Liberia’s constitutional future: Religious and centralized?

 The “Christian State” recommendation: Aggravating societal tensions?

 One of the most controversial proposals of the National Constitutional Conference was the formal declaration of Liberia as a “Christian State” (Proposition #24).
-Despite criticisms from significant political and religious – both Muslim and Christian – actors, the Joint Committee has recommended that the proposal should be submitted to a referendum.
+Following criticisms from significant political and religious – both Muslim and Christian – actors, the Joint Committee recommended that the proposal should be deferred for further national consultation.
 After nearly three years of debate on this issue, there is yet no clear explanation as to the implications of declaring Liberia a “Christian State” in terms of development, public policy, and legislation.
 So far, the only justification for the proposal, hazily indicated by the Joint Committee, is the “country’s history of being founded on Christian principles (meaning its identity) to be restored as it were in the preamble of the 1847 Constitution...”
 This on the surface would suggest that the campaign is largely about form – changing the language – and has less to do with substance – solving a particular national problem.
 In practice, Liberia has already been somewhat of a “Christian State” given the dominance of churches in politics throughout the country’s history and the complete and official lock down of government and private businesses seen on all major Christian festivals.

 The practical consequence of the formal declaration remains unclear even to its floor supporters.
 According to Mr. Semah Komala, President of the National Muslim Students Association of Liberia, it is more of a campaign for “state privileges and protection for Christians and the marginalization of Muslims in the increasing competition for economic and political status in the country, particularly with the increasing number of young and successful Muslims in government and the private sector”.